rom1mouret/orthogonal_learning/README.md

 and projecting again the gradients after adjusting them with the moments.

-In theory, if the nullspace is well approximated, the resulting projection matrix will be idempotent, thus gradients can be projected multiple times.
+In theory, if the nullspace is well approximated, the resulting projection matrix should be idempotent, thus gradients can be projected multiple times.
 However, in practice, as the approximation is not perfect, this could make things worse.